Terms and conditions

 If you are going to arrive after the commencement of the semester, you must seek approval from CSU Admissions Office.

 Please advise your expected date of arrival when applying for approval for late enrolment.
 Students will not be allowed to enrol after the end of the second week of session.

 It is a requirement of your student visa, that you undertake studies on a full-time basis.
 In addition to studying full-time, student visa holders must maintain 80% attendance at classes during their study.
-Changes to your enrolment and any breach of the student visa condition in relation to attendance or satisfactory academic performance must be reported to the Department of Immigration and Multicultural and Indigenous Affairs.
+Changes to your enrolment and any breach of the student visa condition in relation to attendance or satisfactory academic performance must be reported to the Department of Home Affairs.